Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 ## <a id="console-log-bind"></a>console.log is a bind-able function

-The `console.log` and `console.error` functions will be replaced, if the browser does not allow to use the bind method with these functions.
+The `console.log` and `console.error` functions will be replaced, if the browser does not allow using the bind method with these functions.

 <table>